bostick/tabit-file-format/description/tabit-file-format-description.md

 And if there is a close repeat at end of bar, then `v` specifies the number of repeats.

+The number of spaces in `barsStruct` can be used as the "plain" number of spaces for the song, with no alternate time regions.

-### 0x6f and older
+#### 0x6f and older

 For version `0x6f` and older, `bars` is a chunk2.

 After reading the chunk2, there is a delta list that is iterated through.

-Each word in the delta list has this structure:

-`s c`

-`s` is a byte that specifies how many spaces to increment after this word.

-`c` is a byte that is bit-masked with these values do determine which bar lines to make.
+Each byte in the expanded delta list corresponds to a space and is bit-masked with these values do determine which bar lines to make.
 ```
 0x00001111 = determines which change to make
 0x11110000 = when inserting end repeat, specifies how many repeats